JoinColony/coding-challenge-events-list/README.md

 We suggest using [`ethereum-blockies`](https://github.com/ethereum/blockies) but any will do as long as it generates a random avatar from the address entropy.

+In case there's no user address in the event payload values, try using something else for entropy _(Eg: a colony's address, a transaction's hash, etc)_.

 ### Formatting the data

 The list you will end up with, after you parse it and concatenate it, should: